Optimal optomechanical cavity setups with highly reflecting membranes: Basic features of an optical cavity with a highly reflecting membrane inside

-Figure \ref{FF4} illustrates the relative position of the points of avoided crossing and r-points on an $\omega_\mathrm{L}$ branch of the spectrum.
+Figure \ref{FF2} illustrates the relative position of the points of avoided crossing and r-points on an $\omega_\mathrm{L}$ branch of the spectrum.
 It is seen that, in frequency, these are separated by $\omega_{\textrm{FSR}}/2$ as it follows from equations~(\ref{om0}) and (\ref{omr}).
 In other words, each r-point lies in the middle between two neighboring points of avoided crossing.
 The avoided crossing obviously results in a reduction of the slopes of the $\omega(x)$ curves and, as a result, in a reduction of the optomechanical coupling.
 It is clear that the middle position of the r-points between the neighboring points of avoided crossing makes the r-points favorable in terms of such a coupling.

 For this reason, in the further discussion, we will focus on these points.
+Such a discussion will be based on the following properties of the system at the r-points.
+The derivation of these properties is given in Appendix \ref{rpoints}.
+Here we just list them.

-Here it is also instructive to note the at the r-points one of the sub-cavities is on resonance while the other is on antiresonance .
-For $\omega_\mathrm{L}$ modes, it is clear from rewriting Eqs.(\ref{Lresonance}), (\ref{Rresonance}), and (\ref{mu}) as follows
+At the r-points one of the sub-cavities is on resonance while the other is on antiresonance.
+Mathematically, in terms of the resonance wavevectors $k$, this means that, for $\omega_\mathrm{L}$ modes: